Baden Army: Napoleon's Russian campaign

 The brigade was reconstituted as a regiment and arrived in Wilna on 8 December 1812, just around 400 strong.
 All in all, Napoleon's Russian campaign had cost the lives of more than 6,000 soldiers from Baden.
-As a consequence, the tailor, Franz Anton Egetmeyer, who was born in the Badenian town of Bretten, became famous, because he settled as a tailor in Penza and looked after Badenese prisoners of war there.
+As a consequence, the tailor, Franz Anton Egetmeyer, who was born in the Badenese town of Bretten, became famous, because he settled as a tailor in Penza and looked after Badenese prisoners of war there.
 The story of the "tailor of Pensa" was taken up in 1815 by Johann Peter Hebel in the form of a so-called calendar story (Kalendergeschichte).

 German campaign of 1813

 The remnants of the Baden Brigade were reinforced in Glogau by 1,200 men in order to defend the French-held fortress against the advancing Russian and Prussian besiegers.
 Additional troops were raised who took part in the Spring Campaign and fought in the Battle of Großgörschen, among others.
-A second brigade was set up from August, so that the Badenian contingent in Napoleon's army now comprised two brigades with around 7,000 men.
+A second brigade was set up from August, so that the Badenese contingent in Napoleon's army now comprised two brigades with around 7,000 men.
 Together with those troops still in Spain, the Baden Army looked like this in 1813:

-In the Autumn campaign the two Badenian brigades fought in Marshal MacDonald's XI Corps inter alia in the Battle of the Katzbach and in the Battle of Leipzig.
+In the Autumn campaign the two Badenese brigades fought in Marshal MacDonald's XI Corps inter alia in the Battle of the Katzbach and in the Battle of Leipzig.
 As on the Berezina, it was their duty to cover Napoleon's retreat after the defeat at Leipzig.
-The Badenian infantry refused to defect and were taken prisoner by Prussia, from whom they were soon released again after the Grand Duchy broke away from Napoleon and on 20 November 1813 switched to the side of Austria, Prussia and Russia.
+The Badenese infantry refused to defect and were taken prisoner by Prussia, from whom they were soon released again after the Grand Duchy broke away from Napoleon and on 20 November 1813 switched to the side of Austria, Prussia and Russia.
 Landwehr and Landsturm were set up based on the Prussian model, and with the introduction of general conscription in December 1813, a total of 16,000 men were called up.
 Reinforced by Liechtenstein and Hohenzollern troops, it formed the VIII Army Corps.
 Under the command of William of Hochberg, it besieged the French fortresses of Kehl, Strasbourg, Landau in der Pfalz and Pfalzburg and returned to Baden in June 1814.
 An exception was the Life Guard Grenadier Battalion, which fought together with the Prussian-Russian Guard Corps in the Battle of Paris and moved into the city on 1 April.
 During the Napoleon's reign of the Hundred Days a field division had to be raised again, but it did not take part in any combat operations.